 Time, effort, and energy

-Minimizing costs doesn’t just focus on the dollars paid by customers to buy the product (price).
-I mean, it’s not just by selling the product at a lower price than the competition.
+Minimizing costs doesn’t just focus on the dollars customers pay to buy the product (price).
+It’s about creating exceptional customer value beyond a lower price tag.

-Indeed price is vital, but customers also consider other aspects before deciding to buy.
-What the customer spends is not just the price.
-But, it can also involve time, effort, and energy spent getting the product.
+Indeed, price is vital, but customers also consider other aspects before deciding to buy.
+What the customer spends is not just the price; it can also involve time, effort, and energy spent getting the product.

 Take, for example, laptop products.
 First, customers spend some time comparing products, whether related to price, specifications, quality, or brand.
-Then, having decided, they probably finished fueling their way to the shop.
-Then, once purchased, they may also have to learn to use it and spend some time installing some software programs.
+Then, having decided, they probably finish fueling their way to the shop.
+Once purchased, they may also have to learn to use it and install some software programs.
 Those are all costs.

 Convenience